maddy-nit/spring-boot-spa/README.md

 ## Setup a new server in Production
 ----------------
-- Clone from repo from bitbucket repo and building the project-
+- Clone from repo from git repo and building the project-
 ```
 git clone https://github.com/maddy-nit/spring-boot-spa.git
 mvn install